 - single acting vane pump

-The pump has uniform flow, stable operation, low noise, higher operating pressure and has volumetric efficiency, a more complex structure than a gear pump.
-High-pressure vane pumps are used in the hydraulic systems of lifting transport vehicles and engineering machinery.
+The pump has uniform flow, stable operation, low noise, a higher operating pressure, and high volumetric efficiency, though it has a more complex structure compared to a gear pump.
+High-pressure vane pumps are commonly utilized in hydraulic systems of lifting and transport vehicles, as well as engineering machinery.